Stephen150/Simple-Scientific-Calculator/README.md

 Download any Python 3 IDE and run the code, or you can clone/download it from the homepage of the project.

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-### Break down into end to end tests

-### And coding style tests

 ## Deployment

 Run the code